convexengineering/gpkit/docs/source/debugging.rst

 Debugging Models
 ****************

 A number of errors and warnings may be raised when attempting to solve a model.
-Because GPkit doesn't let you build models that aren't geometric programs or sequential geometric programs, and checks the solver-returned result to ensure that the problem has actually been solved, these errors can generally be classed into two types: models where there is no possible solution (primal infeasible models) and those where nothing stops the objective (or variables in the objective) from going to 0 or infinity (dual infeasible models).
+These can generally be classed into two types: models where there is no possible solution (primal infeasible models) and those where nothing stops the objective (or variables in the objective) from going to 0 or infinity (dual infeasible models).

 ..
 Add section like the below once that code has made it to master:
     GPkit contains several tools for diagnosing which constraints and variables might be causing this infeasibility.
 The first thing to try with a GP that doesn't solve is running `m.debug()`,